adityabk33/DP-Geodesic-Regression/README.md

-Differentially Private Geodesic Regression
+#Differentially Private Geodesic Regression

 This repository provides Python code for performing geodesic regression on a unit sphere with differential privacy.
 It includes methods to compute the footpoint and shooting vector, generate replicates using Markov Chain Monte Carlo (MCMC), and validate the results against theoretical bounds.

-Features
+##Features:

-Geodesic Regression
+##Geodesic Regression

 Computes the footpoint and shooting vector for given input data.

 Normalizes points to lie on the unit sphere.

-Differential Privacy
+##Differential Privacy

 Adds noise to the footpoint and shooting vector to ensure differential privacy.

-Uses the Laplace mechanism to perturb values based on a user-specified privacy parameter (epsilon).
+Uses the K-Norm Gradient mechanism to perturb values based on a user-specified privacy parameter (epsilon).

-MCMC Sampling
+##MCMC Sampling

 Generates replicates of the footpoint and shooting vector using a theoretically proven acceptance probability.
+The acceptance probability is removed from the code as the paper is yet to be published.

-Validation and Visualization
+##Validation and Visualization

 Generates histograms to visualize the distances between the true values and the noisy replicates.